Bullfrog Foundation Waterproofing and Mold Remediation official company logo featuring a climbing green frog in a safari outfit

 Inspection and Air Quality Testing

 We start with a full visual inspection and test air quality for spore counts.
 In Orlando's CBS homes, we check behind wall cavities, inside crawl spaces and along the perimeter of slab edges, where water most commonly enters concrete block construction.
+We open and read the block wall cavities where Central Florida homes hold the moisture the surface hides.
 You get a written report of what we find before any work begins.

 2